-Note that the PowerExcel "pane" in the previous spreadsheet (shown in detail, at right): a user will create the Slice via a PivotTable, a Read/Write Formula, or a Power Query (see radio buttons midway down, circled) and then orient any data view of the model by arranging and making selections among the Dimensions in the Filters, Columns and Rows boxes.
+Note the PowerExcel "Sidebar" in the previous spreadsheet (shown in detail, at right): a user will create the Slice via a Perspective, a DB Functions, or a Power Analyzer (see radio buttons bottom right, circled) and then orient any data view of the model by arranging and making selections among the Dimensions in the Filters, Columns and Rows boxes.
 The number of views-'Slices'-of the PowerExcel model that can be made are truly limitless.